 Here is the complete timeline:

 2012: Got married in Jan (age 29 years).
-I travelled a lot for leisure.
+I traveled a lot for leisure.
 Exhausted all my savings by Dec.

-- Realised in Jan that CA is a necessity, I can’t give a good life to my family without CA.
+- Realized in Jan that CA is a necessity, I can’t give a good life to my family without CA.

 - The whole year went by thinking about how to do it.

-- Continued for 4 months and realised I can’t clear any group like this.
+- Continued for 4 months and realized I can’t clear any group like this.
 I had to devote more hours.